Skip to main content

 18 mentions Positive Neutral Negative

 "Numen: Contest of Heroes" features an old-school RPG gameplay style set in a mythological Greek world, with class choices influenced by different gods.
-However, many players find the gameplay to be clunky, repetitive, and lacking depth, with unfair difficulty stemming from outdated mechanics and tedious combat.
-Overall, the game struggles to engage players with its uninspired quests and a lack of meaningful character interactions, leading to a disappointing experience despite its appealing graphics.
+However, many players find the gameplay to be clunky, repetitive, and lacking depth, with unfair difficulty stemming from outdated mechanics and a reliance on tedious fetch quests.
+Overall, the game struggles to engage players with its uninspired combat and story, leading to a disappointing experience despite its appealing graphics.

 • “Numen: Contest of Heroes offers an engaging experience with its mythological Greek setting and RPG mechanics.”